AlexBishopCode/Barber-Brain/README.md

 The client operates a barbershop in a busy city center and seeks a loyalty system to enhance customer engagement and boost repeat business.
 The new system should efficiently manage the existing loyalty scheme, where clients earn a free shave after ten visits.
 It must be accessible to all staff, providing them with clients' loyalty and personal information to improve the customer experience.

-### User Stories
+### User Requirements

-1. **Staff Member**: Easily access the system, type the client's name, and find their details with minimal clicks.
+1. **As a Staff Member**, I wnat to easily access the system, type the client's name, and find their details with minimal clicks.
-2. **Barber Shop Owner**: View client visit frequency to understand repeat trade.
+2. **As the Barber Shop Owner**, I want to View client visit frequency to understand repeat trade.
-3. **Barber Shop Owner**: Add login details for new staff members.
+3. **As the Barber Shop Owner**, I wans to add login details for new staff members.
-4. **Staff Member**: The system should provide clear client details as a prompt without relying on memory.
+4. **SAs a staff member**, I want the system to provide clear client details as a prompt without relying on memory.

 ## System Data Flow Chart